Macarious-GK/Jira/README.md

     - Make bulk changes
 - Only Jira admins can modify global permissions.

+### Team managed Project
+> - ***Find Here:*** Project Settings -> Access
+- We will have default three roles
+    - Administrator (Read, Write & Delete)
+    - Member (Read & Write)
+    - Viewer (Read)
+- We can manage roles (Create, Delete, Modify)
+- We can add people to this project and assign roles to them

+- First we need to define Internal Project access Mode:
+    - Private (no external access or view )
+    - Limited (no External access but view)
+    - Open (External access & View)

+- This mode give the user roles the actual effect.

-- `Project permissions` control functionality in a project for users, groups, or project roles.
+- Project admins manage project permissions for ***team-managed projects*** through custom roles.

+#### - ***`NOTES on Team Managed Project Access & Permissions`***
+- `Team-Managed project` is based on ***roles and access levels***
+- Internal project access sets the visibility boundary of the project.
+- Inside that boundary, roles (Administrator / Member / Viewer) define what each person can do.

+### Company Manged Project
+- We need org admin to create users and groups
+- For reusability and scalability we use **groups**
+- Step One: Create Groups (departments)
+- Step Two: Create Project Roles (Admin, Dev, User)
+- Step Three: Create Permission Scheme (By grant permsission to Group/User/`Role`)
+- Step Four: Change the Project Permission scheme to the created one
+- Step Five: add People (Users/Groups) and assign to them Project Roles

 - Jira admins manage project permissions for ***company-managed projects*** through permission schemes.
     - categorized :
         - Standalone permissions (control a single piece of functionality)
         - Interrelated permissions (will not have any effect unless combined with other permissions)
         - Permissions that need to meet global prerequisites in order to have an effect

+#### ***`NOTES on Company Managed Project Access & Permissions`***
+- Group/User assigned to a Project Role
+- Project Role is grated certen permission according to permission scheme
-    - Project admins manage project permissions for ***team-managed projects*** through custom roles.
+- Project Use the custom permission scheme

-- Configure internal project access
-    - Permissions are different from internal project access.
-Internal project access determines how users outside of your project can interact with your project.
-    - Types:
-        - Private (no external access or view )
-        - Limited (no External access but view)
-        - Open (External access & View)